What if every member at your gym paid you $205 per month?

 In other words, it takes most microgym owners 250 clients to make the same income as a Two-Brain gym with 100 clients.

-Worse, gyms with over 150 clients are almost always the gyms with the worst retention rates, especially during periods of lockdown.
+Worse, gyms with over 150 clients are almost always the gyms with the worst retention rates.
 It’s an extremely fragile model.

-In this series, we’re going to tell you how to increase your ARM.
-The leaderboard above shows you what the top gyms in Two-Brain scored in ARM in December 2020, and I’m going to show you how they got there.
+Today, I’m going to let the Leaderboard champs tell you how to increase your ARM.
+The leaderboard above shows you what the top gyms in Two-Brain scored in ARM in September 2021, and here are the ways theythey got there: